-8. Except where amended to ensure compliance with the consent conditions below and any applicable building standards and any applicable standards referenced in the below conditions or by any other regulatory or delegated authority, the detailed design must be implemented in accordance with the plans certified under Condition [6] above.
+Except where amended to ensure compliance with the consent conditions below and any applicable building standards and any applicable standards referenced in the below conditions or by any other regulatory or delegated authority, the detailed design must be implemented in accordance with the plans certified under Condition [6] above.

-Note: Any proposed amendments to the detailed design drawings that do not directly relate to conditions of this consent that have been separately certified, such as changes to meet applicable building standards, should be submitted to the CMO who will decide whether further certification is necessary as required by Condition [7] above.
+Note: Any proposed amendments to the detailed design drawings that do not directly relate to conditions of this consent that have been separately certified, such as changes to meet applicable building standards, should be submitted to the CMO who will decide after liaison with the Design Panel whether further certification is necessary as required by Condition [7] above.